2011–12 Czech Cup

-The 2011–12 Czech Cup was the nineteenth season of the annual football knock-out tournament of the Czech Republic.
+The 2011–12 Czech Cup was the 19th edition of the annual football knockout tournament organized by the Czech Football Association of the Czech Republic.
 The draw for the whole competition was made on 8 July 2011.
-It began on 24 July 2011 with the Preliminary Round and was due to conclude with the final on 16 May 2012, however due to the Czech Republic's qualification for UEFA Euro 2012, the final was brought forward to 2 May 2012.
+It began on 24 July 2011 with the preliminary round and was due to conclude with the final on 16 May 2012, but the Czech Republic's qualification for UEFA Euro 2012, the final brought forward the close to 2 May 2012.
 The winners of the competition qualified for the third qualifying round of the 2012–13 UEFA Europa League.

 Teams

 Preliminary round

 The Preliminary round was played on 24 July 2011.